Skip to content

 How to Subcontract Painting Jobs and Take on More Work

 When you’ve just started a painting business, it can be hard to pay your staff competitively and keep your business profitable at the same time.
-Learn how to subcontract painting jobs so you always have the right amount of painters—and so you can take on more work with fewer overhead costs.
+Learning how to subcontract painting jobs can help you take on more painting jobs while keeping your overhead costs under control.

-We’ll explain the differences between subcontractors and employees, the benefits of subcontracting, and how to find painting subcontractors for hire.
+In this post, we’ll explain the differences between subcontractors and employees, the benefits of subcontracting, and how to find quality painting subcontractors to hire.

 What is a painting subcontractor?